Donal O'Leary, Ph.D.

 Donal S. O'Leary, Ph.D., is Professor and Director of Cardiovascular Research in the Department of Physiology.
 A graduate of Miami University (B.A.) and The University of Texas Health Science Center at San Antonio (Ph.D.), Dr. O'Leary is a cardiovascular physiologist interested in the integrative control of the cardiovascular system at rest and during stress.

-Dr. O'Leary's research is funded via the National Institute of Health, Heart, Lung and Blood Institute and is focused on understanding the neural and hormonal mechanisms of control of arterial blood pressure, heart rate, cardiac output,regional blood flow and sympathetic nerve activity during dynamic exercise.
-His recent findings include determining the relative roles of the arterial baroreflex and the muscle metaboreflex (reflex responses to ischemia of active skeletal muscle) in the control of the cardiovascular system in normal and pathophysiological states such as congestive heart failure.
-Dr. O'Leary is also currently investigating the role of purinergic mechanisms within the nucleus tractus solaritus in cardio-respiratory homeostasis, regional blood flow and peripheral sympathetic nerve activity.
+Dr. O'Leary's research has been continuously funded for over 31 years by the NIH National Heart, Lung and Blood Institute and is focused on understanding the neural and hormonal mechanisms which control arterial blood pressure, heart rate, cardiac output, regional blood flow and autonomic nerve activity at rest during stresses such as dynamic exercise and how these mechanisms are altered in heart failure, hypertension and other diseases.
+He is particularly interested in the interaction between, and mechanisms of action of major cardiovascular reflexes which control autonomic output and how these reflexes may be altered in pathophysiological states.
+He has also explored the role of purinergic mechanisms within the nucleus tractus solaritus in cardio-respiratory homeostasis, regional blood flow and peripheral sympathetic nerve activity.
 Current studies also include understanding the mechanisms mediating autonomic dysreflexia in spinal cord injury patients.
-The goals of these studies are to elucidate further the relative roles of cardiovascular reflexes in the control of the cardiovascular system, their interactions, and their mechanisms of action and to determine how these reflexes are altered in pathophysiological states.
+The goals of these studies are to determine the relative roles of cardiovascular reflexes in the control of the cardiovascular system, their interactions, their mechanisms of action and to determine how these reflexes are altered in pathophysiological states.

 Listen to Dr.O'Leary's AJP-Heart and Circulatory Podcast: Guidelines for Animal Exercise and Training Protocols